MichaelCurrin/learn-to-code/Scripting languages/Python/data_science.md

 ## Libraries

 Python libraries commonly used for data science.
-These are popular and optimized for performance (often with C code written to fine tune them).
+A lot of these are very popular and come up often in tutorials.
+They are often optimized for performance (often with C code written to fine tune them).

+Data processing
 	- Numpy
 		- For working with arrays and similar data structures
 	- Pandas
+		- Dataframes - reading and writing tab
+		- Based on R's dataframes.
-	- Dataframes but on Numpy
+		- Built on Numpy
-- Machine Learning:
+- Machine Learning topic:
-	- - Sci-kit learn
+	- Sci-kit learn
 	- TensorFlow
 	- Keras
+- Dataviz topic
+	- NetworkX
-- Network
+	- Bokeh

 ## IPython